700 Children's® – A Blog by Pediatric Experts

 Three important areas increase the risk of addiction in an individual:

 • Genetics: People with a strong family history of addiction often have a genetic tendency for addiction.
-A child who has 1 or 2 parents who are alcoholics has a higher chance of having an addiction based on genetics alone.
+A child who has one or both parents who are alcoholics has a higher chance of having an addiction based on genetics alone.

 • Behavior: Individual characteristics also can lead to addiction later in life.
 Youth who have ADD, early aggressive behavior and poor social skills are more likely to have problems.